PRP (Platelet-Rich Plasma) Therapy for Hair Loss

 PRP can be used with a host of other hair loss treatments and hair care products.
 Many patients combine PRP with topical solutions like minoxidil, due to its effects for blood circulation in the scalp.
 For patients wanting to avoid medical drugs, keratinocyte growth factor (KGF) serum is a safer alternative that can work just as well.

+Supplements are also very popular with patients who have had PRP treatment.
 HR23+® is a safe and natural formula, therefore it does not pose any risks of negative side-effects.
 HR23+® works to stimulate blood in the scalp, therefore it can work effectively with the PRP treatment.